AmuthesWaran/how-tos/01_How-to-add-smooth-scroll-to-a-medium-story.md

 # How to add smooth scroll to a medium story?

-To add a smooth scroll to a medium i.e to use hyperlink to scroll to a particular section of a blog, find the id of the section you like to scroll.
+To add a smooth scroll to a medium story i.e to use hyperlink to scroll to a particular section of a blog, find the id of the section you like to scroll.

 In your blog right on the section where you want scroll and select inspect to find the id of the html tag